SysKitTeam/docs-point/microsoft365-inventory/explore-your-microsoft-365-dashboard.md

 ## Inactive Workspaces

-The **Inactive Workspaces** tile shows the progress of current automated tasks.
+The **Inactive Workspaces** tile shows the progress of your current Inactive Workspaces tasks.

 The **Inactive Workspaces** policy is turned on by default, so the Inactive Workspaces tile shows data based on the default configuration.

 You can change the Settings for your Inactive Workspaces policy to suit your needs better or create new ones.
 Learn how in the [Enable Inactive Workspaces policy](../governance-and-automation/automated-workflows/inactive-workspaces-admin.md) article.

-The **Inactive Workspaces** tile shows the progress of your current Inactive Workspaces tasks.

 The following information can be found on the tile:

 * **Number of Inactive Workspaces** - shows the number of Inactive Workspaces that were detected based on the policy settings
   * Clicking this opens the Inactive Workspaces screen in the Security and Compliance section
 * **Workspaces that Require Your Attention** - the number of Inactive Workspaces that need to be reviewed
-  * Clicking this opens the Inactive Workspaces screen in the Security and Compliance section with the Require Attention filter applied
+  * Clicking this opens the Inactive Workspaces screen in the Security and Compliance section with the Require Attention view applied
 * **Task completion** - provides an overview of your task completion status and shows the number of:
   * **Kept** workspaces
   * **Archived** workspaces
   * **Deleted** workspaces

 The **View All** link opens the **Governance** section, showing the **Vulnerabilities History Details** screen with additional information.